microsoft/pxt-arcade/docs/test/skillmap/balloon/balloon4.md

 - :game: Now look under ``||controller:Controller||`` for the blocks you need to make the second mouse return to normal when Player 2 releases the **A button**.

-- :mouse pointer: Click the empty grey box to choose the picture of the second mouse releasing the handle.
+- :mouse pointer: Drop them in an empty area of the workspace, then click the empty grey box to choose the picture of the second mouse releasing the handle.

 ~hint Show me! 🕵🏽